 So he can get his racetrack all set just how he likes it, and then use a couple of cars to race around.

 We’ll just store the cars, background, and letter pieces in a large Ziploc bag and it’s ready to pull out for him.
-I think he’ll love it!
+I think he’ll love this activity!

-My six- and eight-year olds love making sets together for family writing time.
+My eight- and ten-year old daughters love making sets together for family writing time.
 Recently they’ve made a chicken set, with a large chicken coop, several chickens, and eggs; a sheep set with a grassy fenced in field, and sheep of all sizes and colors.